HETAS Cleaner Choice Scheme

 - UKCA/CE marking requirements – The appliance must meet all of the relevant clauses of UKCA/CE marking, including verification that a suitable FPC is in place.

 - Improved safety – In order to pass through the scheme, the instruction manuals for each appliance now have to include a much more detailed set of health and safety warnings.
-The instruction manual for the Hobbit SE has been revised to provide more guidance in regards to safe installation and operation.
+The instruction manual for the Hobbit SE and the Little Range Cook Stove have been revised to provide more guidance in regards to safe installation and operation.